krischer/LASIF/doc/prerequisites.rst

 Requirements
 ^^^^^^^^^^^^

-**LASIF** is a Python based program and has a number of dependencies which are listed here.
+**LASIF 2.0** is a Python based program and has a number of dependencies which are listed here.
 It might well work with other versions but only the versions listed here have been tested and are officially supported.
 It has been tested on Linux and Mac OS X but should also run just fine on Windows.